ijgarrett/stock_price_prediction/README.md

 - Train RMSE: varies depending on stock and hyperparameters
 - Test RMSE: varies depending on stock and hyperparameters
 - Visualization shows model captures general trends but may lag on sharp spikes
+- This shows that LSTMs generally can't predict market crashes or spikes well before they happen

 ## Files in This Project